cdfoundation/sig-interoperability/docs/vocabulary.md

 Each type of Pipeline Step will generally have several implementations that are tool specific.
 For example, Source will have implementations for various Source Code Management (SCM) tools.
 Publish will have implementations for each type of repository, and so on.

 #### Any Step
-* Semantics: Some inputs and outputs are used across any and all stages.
+* Semantics: Some inputs and outputs are used across any and all steps.
 They're listed here once, rather than repeating them for each step.
 * Aliases: N/A
-* Inputs: Secrets, Build Environment, Build Workspace, Parameters for the Step
+* Inputs: Secrets, Pipeline Environment, Pipeline Workspace, Parameters for the Step
 * Outputs: Return Codes, Results, Records and Reports, Logs
 * Other Results and Side Effects: N/A

 #### Setup
 * Semantics: Provision pipeline resources, set up the pipeline workspace.
 It's possible to have one Setup step at the beginning of each pipeline run, and additional Setup steps as the pipeline progresses.
 * Aliases: Initialize, Start, Prepare, Workspace, Orchestrate
-* Inputs: Build Request Parameters, Build Container Image Name and Version
+* Inputs: Pipeline Request Parameters, Pipeline Container Image Name and Version
-* Outputs: Secrets, Build Environment, Build Workspace
+* Outputs: Secrets, Pipeline Environment, Pipeline Workspace
 * Other Results and Side Effects: May set up persistent storage or another method for pipeline steps to share inputs and outputs with each other.

 #### Source
-* Semantics: Download, retrieve or copy software, images, and documentation into the build workspace.
+* Semantics: Download, retrieve or copy software, images, and documentation into the pipeline workspace.
 Fetch configuration data.
 * Aliases: Clone, Fetch
 * Inputs: Source Code Reference (Repository, Branch, Commit)
 * Outputs: Software Source, Binary Source